mer-hybris/hadk.sailfishos.org/prerequisites.rst

   * `Xperia 10 II (Sony AOSP 10)`_

- * Starting with Sailfish OS 3.4.0, support for 64bit ARM userspace has being added
+ * Starting with Sailfish OS 3.4.0, support for 64bit ARM SFOS userspace has been added

  * Adaptations starting with CM 13.0 (Android 6) on Sailfish OS 3.4.0 were constructed by running a mix of 64bit Linux Kernel and Android HAL, whilst Sailfish OS userspace